IVF Process Timeline: What Happens During IVF Treatment?

 When can you start your daily activities after the embryo transfer?

 It is usually best to take a complete 42-hour break after embryo transfer.
-It is also necessary to avoid strenuous exercise, such as swimming, horseback riding, running, etc., about two weeks after the transfer until pregnancy is confirmed.
+About two weeks after the transfer, until pregnancy is confirmed, strenuous exercise, such as swimming, horseback riding, running, etc., should be avoided.
 However, daily light activities are not prohibited.

 Is there a possibility of multiple births in IVF?